Breeding adult male

 Generally select new mates each year.

-Dabbling ducks, the most important part of their diet is plants, but they make also eat molluscs and aquatic insects.
+Dabbling ducks, the most important part of their diet is the seeds and roots of aquatic plants, but they also eat molluscs and aquatic insects.

 - Clements, J. F., T. S. Schulenberg, M. J. Iliff, D. Roberson, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
 2017.
 The eBird/Clements checklist of birds of the world: v2017, with updates to August 2017.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/